 Some normal cells in the area being treated can also be damaged by radiotherapy.
-This can cause side effects (pages 103 to 109).
+This can cause side effects.
 As the normal cells recover, the side effects usually get better.

 Radiotherapy is always carefully planned by a team of experts.
 They will plan your treatment so it does as little harm as possible to normal cells.